 Tight mortgage lending guidelines can make qualifying for a loan challenging.
-Lenders take such factors as employment record, income and credit into consideration.
-In your mind, you meet the guidelines for a home loan.
-However, a lender may feel otherwise.
-This is why prequalifications are essential to the mortgage process.
+Lenders take factors such as your employment record, your income and your credit into consideration.
+In your mind, you meet the guidelines for a home or auto loan, but a lender may feel otherwise.
+This is why prequalifications are essential to the mortgage and car loan process.
 But before submitting a prequalification application, you need to understand how the process works and how prequalifications affect your credit.

 What Is a Prequalification?

-Prequalification is the first stage of the homebuying process.
-You can visit a mortgage lender's website to find a prequalification application.
+Prequalification is the first stage of the home and car buying process.
+You can visit a lender's website to find a prequalification application.
 This application takes your basic information, such as your name, address, telephone number, Social Security number and income.
 The application will also ask the amount of your outstanding debt and assets.
-A mortgage lender evaluates this information, and based on the review, decides whether you're likely to be approved for a home loan.
+A mortgage or auto loan lender evaluates this information, and based on the review, decides whether you're likely to be approved for a loan.
 Understand, however, that lenders do not verify information during the prequalification stage.
 Thus, a prequalification is not a loan commitment.

 Does a Prequalification Affect Credit?